L1

 Low Temperature Alarm / Overcooling

-Display shows L1 and cabinet temperature is lower than setpoint; wine may be too cold
+The display shows L1, and the cabinet temperature is lower than the setpoint; wine may be too cold.

 Advertisements